Expose RUBY_PATCHLEVEL_STR or similar with patch level info for rc/preview as a constant

 release for 2.4.3 would be invalid if an internal gem depends on ANOTHER ruby version

 that is HIGHER than the released ruby. :)

-Updated by shayonj (Shayon Mukherjee) about 2 years ago
+Updated by shayonj (Shayon Mukherjee) over 2 years ago

 Agreed that it may appear as long.
 I chose this as a proposal, because it was already defined and was simpler to expose.
 Example: